 All times listed in this document and on the OWL course site are assumed to be in Eastern Time (the local time of the Western University campus) unless otherwise stated.
-Quizzes and exams will be scheduled for the Eastern Time Zone.
+Assignment due dates and exams will be scheduled for the Eastern Time Zone.
 Students must ensure they are available during these times even if they are located outside of Ontario.
-No alterative deadlines, quiz dates/times, or exam dates/times will be offered for students outside of the Eastern Time Zone.
+No alterative deadlines, or exam dates/times will be offered for students outside of the Eastern Time Zone.